Christine Blasey Ford wants FBI probe of Brett Kavanaugh accusation before she testifies: Report

-The woman who accuses Judge Brett Kavanaugh of sexual assault 35 years ago reportedly has told the Senate Judiciary Committee that the FBI should investigate her claims before she testifies about them.
+The woman who accuses Judge Brett Kavanaugh of sexual assault 35 years ago has told the Senate Judiciary Committee that the FBI should investigate her claims before she testifies about them.

 In a letter Tuesday to Sen. Charles Grassley, Iowa Republican and panel chairman, Christine Blasey Ford says only an FBI probe can “ensure that the crucial facts and witnesses in this matter are assessed in a non-partisan manner.”